 How does IMPACT work?

 Following on from the success of the Bristol pilot the IMPACT scheme was rolled out across Avon and Somerset.
-Each police district now has its own IMPACT team which works with offenders who are subject to court or prisons licences, and also those who are not currently subject to Probation supervision.
+IMPACT works with offenders who are subject to court or prisons licences, and also those who are not currently subject to Probation supervision.

 Offenders do not choose to be part of IMPACT but are selected based on as much relevant information about the individual as can be gathered including, offending, lifestyle, and substance misuse.